robcarver17/pysystemtrade/docs/userguide.md

 A possible workflow might be:

 1. Create a basic version of the system, with all the instruments and trading rules that you need.
 2. Run a backtest.
 This will optimise the instrument and forecast weights, and estimate forecast scalars (to really speed things up here you could use a faster method like shrinkage.
-See the section on (optimisation)[#optimisation] for more information.).
+See the section on [optimisation](#optimisation) for more information.).
 3. Change and modify the system as desired.
 Make sure you change the config object that is embedded within the system.
 Don't create a new system object.
 4. After each change, run `system.delete_all_items()` before backtesting the system again.
 Anything that is protected won't be re-estimated, speeding up the process.
 5. Back to step 3, until you're happy with the results (but beware of implicit overfitting!)